-As part of our educational mission, the Max Kade Institute brings the issues of immigration/ emigration/ migration as well as cultural and language diversity to children in grades K-12.
-By making its resources available to teachers and students, the Institute hopes to connect immigrant experiences of the past with the present.
-Innovative and interdisciplinary curricula are being developed to encourage students to examine their role in a diverse society.
+As part of its educational mission, the Max Kade Institute brings issues of immigration, emigration, and migration—as well as cultural and linguistic diversity—to students in grades K–12.
+By making its resources available to teachers and students, the Institute seeks to connect immigrant experiences of the past with those of the present.
+Innovative, interdisciplinary curricula are being developed to encourage students to examine their roles in society.

 Lesson Plans and Curriculum Ideas